Focusing On Marketing Campaign Outcomes Over Individual Tactics

-One of the most prominent areas for Task Driven marketing focuses is with Search Engine Optimization, or SEO.
+One of the most prominent areas for Task Driven marketing focuses is Search Engine Optimization (SEO).
 The industry is full of Search Engine Optimization plans that are focused on checking the box on individual tasks.
-Spending all of your time or resources making sure month in and month out that meta descriptions are changed, headings are updated, content is optimized and so on.
+Spending all of your time or resources making sure month in and month out that meta descriptions are changed, headings are updated, content is optimized, and so on.

 This often results in a monthly outline of tasks that need to be achieved.
-Success, or at least “completion”, for a task driven SEO is then derived from completing those actions.
+A successor at least “completion”, for a task-driven SEO is then derived from completing those actions.
 This is the SEO-plugin factor.
 It’s a great tool to help people work, but too many people get caught up in only completing these items, not the goal.

 A hard outline of monthly tasks to be done can even be harmful when for instance, your Meta Titles and Descriptions are already performing really well but since a change has to happen your SEO functions start to work against the true meaning of optimization.

-Let’s say for instance, your company offers business services.
-Your tasked with growing B2B leads.
+Let’s say, for instance, your company offers business services.
+You are tasked with growing B2B leads.

 Reporting and Improvement

 Reporting on processes is wrong.
-Process based reporting, in absence of outcomes, is not even incorrect, it’s harmful.
-The ideal scenario is to report on total outcomes, then work backwards.
+Process-based reporting, in absence of outcomes, is not even incorrect, it’s harmful.
+The ideal scenario is to report on total outcomes, then work backward.